 - An authorized temporary account for accessing the internet

-- UIS department contact information for questions regarding your access
+- ITS department contact information for questions regarding your access

 - Department-specific hardware and software based on your guest role

-- Support from a UIS Help Desk Technician when needing assistance for wireless connectivity
+- Support from a ITS Help Desk Technician when needing assistance for wireless connectivity

 What is this account?
 This account will allow you to log onto an authorized University-owned networked computer when appropriate and the SSUnet Wireless network, for general access.